MilesEDaniels/shasta-dts-2015-and-2016/README.md

 ---
 ### Data:

-All data described here is available on this GitHub page.
+All data described here is available on this GitHub page as Matlab filetypes (for .csv file formats, download the "dts_data_as_csv.zip" file).
 Specifically, the file "shasta_dts_hydro_met_data.mat" is a grouping of matlab structures and time tables.
 The matlab structure is used to hold the DTS data in "dts_data" and the time tables are used to hold the meteorological variables in "meteorology_data" and the hydrological variables in "reservoir_flow_temp_data".
 Each data type has the associated metadata included, but please reach out to miles.daniels@ucsc.edu or eric.danner@noaa.gov for questions.

 ### Acknowledgments: